HypothesisWorks/hypothesis/README.rst

 for hard to find examples.

 You can also use it to drive tests.
-I've only tested it with py.test, but it has no specific dependencies on it: You just write normal tests which raise AssertionErrors on failures and it will transform those into randomized tests.
+I've only tested it with py.test, but it has no specific dependencies on it: You just write normal tests which raise exceptions on failures and it will transform those into randomized tests.

 So the following test will pass: